Asif Hossain Khan: Police incident with Asif Hossain Khan and his friends

 On October 2, 2006, after an incident between police and shooting federation staff, police broke into the federation premises and assaulted several shooters including Khan.
-Khan and his fellow shooters were preparing for the 2006 Asian Games to be held at Doha on November 2006.
+Khan and his fellow shooters were preparing for the 2006 Asian Games to be held at Doha in November 2006.
 An altercation occurred between a police chauffeur and a federation guard regarding the parking of a car.
 Following this, police came to the spot and, according to witnesses, beat "whoever they found".

 Police beat Khan in multiple places and severely injured his left arm and leg.
 Khan said, "We, in fact, tried to stop the brawl but police would not listen to us".
 He also tried to protect himself by asserting his identity and success to his attackers.
 However, the police appeared to intensify their violence after this revelation.
 He, along with four other shooters and staff, were taken to the police station and beaten again.
 They were later sent to court by the police.
 Khan was granted bail from the court and was admitted to hospital.
 Doctors suggested that his arm muscles were badly injured and would take time to recover.
 His leg was also injured seriously and doctors were uncertain of when he would be able to practice again.
 Khan's mental and emotional trauma was also apparent as he claimed he would give up shooting.
 He even pondered he would give his Commonwealth Games gold medal back to the authority.